raspberrypilearning/components/components/astro-pi-hat.md

 ## Buy

-Buy an air quality sensor from:
+Buy an Astro Pi / Sense HAT from:

 - Coming soon